 - Adding condensed milk to the mix creates the opaque quality of blood (syrup is translucent – blood isn’t).

-- Add hot water as necessary to thin the mixture (especially if going through tubes!).
+- Add hot water as necessary to thin the mixture (especially if the blood needs to flow through tubes).

 - Test continually, tweaking the colour as you go.

 - Blood in the mouth.
-If you don’t have capsules, use a piece of bath sponge soaked in blood suitable for use in mouth.
-The blood will mix with saliva and creates a nice consistency.
+If you don’t have capsules, use a piece of bath sponge soaked in blood suitable for use in the mouth.
+The blood will also mix a little with the saliva to create a nice consistency.

 - Vomited blood.
 For fresh internal bleeds, use liquid blood suitable for use in the mouth.
-For the blood-clot look or melena, add coffee grinds to the liquid blood.
+For the blood-clot look or melena, add jelly or coffee grinds to the liquid blood.

 - Blood bags.
-Can be made cheaply from a whole of things like condoms, food bags or the fingers from rubber/latex gloves.
+Can be made cheaply from a whole of things like condoms, food bags, or the fingers from rubber/latex gloves.
 Just fill them with blood, secure the opening and they can be squeezed or popped at the right moment to release the blood.
-We once created a “gouge out your eyes” moment on the cheap by glueing the finger tips of latex gloves to the actor’s thumb pads, leaving the top part of the edge unglued, and filled them with blood using a tiny pipette.
+We once created a “gouge out your eyes” moment on the cheap by gluing the fingertips of latex gloves to the actor’s thumb pads, leaving the top part of the edge unglued.
+This was then filled with blood using a tiny pipette.
 The blood splurged out under slight pressure.
-Gouge-eous.
+Gouge-eous!

-- Keep a blood in place.
+- To keep blood fixed in place.
 If you need a drop or run of blood to stay in place, add blood to a gelatine-glycerine mix to make it set without losing its fresh look.
-To make, pop gelatine into hot water (or whatever the instructions tell you) and simply add a few drops of glycerine.
-This will create a smooth jelly.
-You can create drops or runs of blood, allow it to set, then place when needed.
+It is easy to make – pop a sheet of gelatine (or agar-agar) into hot water (or whatever the instructions tell you) and simply add a few drops of glycerine and some blood.
+This liquid will eventually cool and set to a firm but smooth jelly.
+Use the liquid to create blood drops or runs.
+Once they have set, they can be placed where needed.

-You need: two glass vessels filled with water, potassium thiocyanate and ferric nitrate.
+You need two glass vessels filled with water, some potassium thiocyanate and some ferric nitrate.